St Charles Borromeo Seminary: The Seminary during World War II and the First Slovak Republic

 The Seminary experienced a difficult time following the First Vienna Award in 1938, which was the result of the First Vienna Arbitration, a direct consequence of the Munich Agreement, which separated Košice and its surroundings from CzechoSlovakia and gave it to Hungary.
 Most seminarians, wanting to remain Slovaks, left Košice and continued studying theology in various other diocesan seminaries in Slovakia.
 There remained only nine seminarians in the Seminary who were originally from the Košice region.
 These nine Slovaks were joined by the Hungarian seminarians from the Archdiocese of Eger.
 Most of the superiors and professors of the Seminary in Košice were of Hungarian nationality.

 With the moving of state borders in 1938 along with the creation of the First Slovak Republic in 1939 and consequently the moving of borders of ecclesiastical provinces, Košice and the Seminary suddenly found themselves part of the Ecclesiastical Province of Eger.
-Following those events, Bishop Joseph Čársky because of Canon Law regulations, had to leave Košice on September 8, 1939 and by the papal bull Dioecesium fine was appointed to Prešov as the Košice Apostolic Administrator of those parts of the dioceses of Košice, Szatmária and Rožňava which still remained in Slovakia after all border changes.
+Following those events, the apostolic administrator of the Diocese of Košice, Joseph Čársky, Titular Bishop of Tagora (the see of Košice was officially vacant since 1925), because of Canon Law regulations, had to leave Košice on September 8, 1939 and by the papal bull Dioecesium fine was appointed to Prešov as the Košice Apostolic Administrator of those parts of the dioceses of Košice, Szatmária and Rožňava which still remained in Slovakia after all border changes.
 Bishop Stephen Madarász came to Košice on September 16, 1939 as the new Bishop of the Diocese of Košice which now belonged to Hungary.